dbaila123/smart_notes/SPRINTS/SPRINT 39/StoresProcedures-Kevin/sp_smart_Update_DateEffect_Closure.md

 SELECT

-'Configuración actualizada exitosamente' as Mensaje,
+'Configuración actualizada exitosamente' as sMensaje,

 1 as Success,